 The creative use of 48-inch-wide steel pipe was noted by the Fort Worth Star Telegram, which described artist Wade as a, “pioneer of Texas Funk and connoisseur of Southwestern kitsch.”
 Even musician Willie Nelson opined, “Now that I understand art, I realize what a genius Daddy-O Wade really is.”

-When Billy Blues Bar & Grill moved from Richmond Avenue to a new site in 2001, the future was uncertain for Houston’s giant pipeline artwork, called by some the largest (non-playable) saxophone in the world.
+When Billy Blues Bar & Grill moved from Richmond Avenue to a new site in 2001, the future was uncertain for Houston’s pipeline pop art, declared by some as the largest (non-playable) saxophone in the world.

 Since starting operations in June 1977, the Trans-Alaska Pipeline System has delivered more than 17.5 billion barrels of oil from North Slope and Prudhoe Bay oilfields(as of 2018).
 The pipeline’s maximum throughput was more than 2 million barrels of oil a day in 1988.

-Giant storage tanks at Cushing, Oklahoma, today have a capacity of 85 million barrels of oil, enhancing the town’s self-proclaimed status as “Pipeline Crossroads of the World.”
+Giant storage tanks at Cushing, Oklahoma, in the late 2010s reached a capacity of 85 million barrels of oil, enhancing the town’s self-proclaimed status as “Pipeline Crossroads of the World.”

 Since the 1990s, companies have used “in-line” tools to inspect for corrosion and other defects while the pipelines stay in use, according to the American Petroleum Institute.
-An electronic “smart pig,” introduced in 1965, is now a generic name for sophisticated in-line inspection tools that target defects with greater accuracy, API noted in 2001.
+An electronic “smart pig,” introduced in 1965, became a now generic name for sophisticated in-line inspection tools that target defects with greater accuracy, API noted in 2001.

-Today, with construction debated and often controversial, about 2.5 million of miles of petroleum pipelines operate daily as part of U.S. energy infrastructure.
+With construction debated and often controversial, by 2018 about 2.5 million of miles of petroleum pipelines operated daily as part of U.S. energy infrastructure.